-With reference to Appendix IIIa-d, a description of the stocks that will be a part of the Danish sampling programme is given below.
+With reference to Annex III and V, a description of the stocks that will be a part of the Danish sampling programme is given below.
 Each stock is described by the following structure: The Danish landings made in Denmark and the Danish TAC is given and the fishery for the stock is shortly described.
 If the biological sampling of catches deviates from the standard described above, the sampling is described.
 If any other biological analysis is conducted, this is described.